ryukau/VSTPlugins/docs/manual/IterativeSinCluster/IterativeSinCluster_en.md

 When checked, change delay time relative to note frequency.

 ## Change Log
+- 0.1.3
+  - Fixed a bug that was causing noise on PreSonus Studio One 4.6.1.
 - 0.1.2
   - Enabled GUI for Linux build.
 - 0.1.1